Research Interests

 3. Mathematical modelling of phetnotypic plasticity in the horned turban snail Turbo sazae.

 Phenotypic plasticity is the phenomenon of organisms showing different phenotypes depending on the conditions.
 Traditionally phenotypic plasticity is considered as a cause of morphological change in the evolutionary process, yet this has been open to debate.
 We aim to predict the pattern of organismal change by creating a multi-scale mathematical model that connects molecular-level change in a cell and structural change at the tissue level to morphological change using a fascinating example of phenotypic plasticity in the horned turban.
 T. sazae is a gastropod species that lives in Japan and South-East Asia.
 Within the single species, there are individuals with large horns or no horns (Fig. 4).
 A single individual may even switch between horned and non-horned during its lifespan.
 Previous ecological studies suggested that wave strength is a switch for the presence and absence of horns.
-We are currently collecting data to identify environmental impact on the pattern of the horns.
-We also collected transcriptome data from various regions of mantles, the tissue that secrete the shell, and predict the gene network involved in the phenotypic switch, which will then be integrated with our tissue-mechanical model of phenotype.
+Using mathematical modeling and machine learning, we found that spine phenotypes can be described by different mathematical models by assuming molecular reactions that underlying spine formation (Moulton et al. 2024).

 Fig.4Fig.4